 As shown by the before and after shots, spending under $10k on your property can make all the difference in transforming a space from looking old and tired to modern and clean.

 These are just some examples of cost effective ways to update a property on a budget, but see a substantial return on investment.

-Our $10k investment saw us achieve a final sale price of $456k, with only 2 weeks on market and achieving a record price for the complex.
+Our $10k investment saw us achieve a final sale price of $456k, with only 2 weeks on market and achieving a record price for the complex at the time.

-If you would like to know more about how to make the most out of your property through cost effective renovations before you launch to the market, contact us today to book in a pre-sale consultation.
+If you would like to know more about how to make the most out of your property through cost effective renovations before you launch to the market, contact us to book in a pre-sale consultation for some invaluable advice.